The Hymns and Carols of Christmas

 "This Collection I have had little opportunity of increasing except when in the country I have heard an old woman singing an old Carol, and brought back the Carol in my pocket with less chance of its escape, than the tune in my head."

-At the end of the chapter, Mr. Hone adds the following:
+Editor's Note: At the end of the chapter, Mr. Hone adds the following:

-"Since this sheet was at the printer's, Gilbert Davies, Esq.
+"Since this sheet was at the printer's, Davies Gilbert, Esq.
 F.R.S.
 F.A.S. &c. has published eight 'Ancient Christmas Carols, with the tunes to which they were formerly sung in the West of England.'
 This is a laudable and successful effort to rescue from oblivion some carol melodies which in a few years will be no more heard.
 Mr. Davies says, that 'on Christmas-day these carols took the place of psalms in all the churches, especially at afternoon service, the whole congregation joining: and at the end it was usual for the Parish Clerk, to declare in a loud voice, his wishes for a merry Christmas and a happy new year.
 A sentiment similar to that of the parish clerk's in the West of England, was expressed last year in a way that leaves little doubt of its former general adoption at the same season.
 Just before Christmas day, I was awakened in London at the dead of night, by the playing of the waits: on the conclusion of their solemn tunes, one of the performers exclaimed aloud, 'God bless you, my master and mistresses, a merry Christmas to you, and a happy new year.'"

-Note from Hone:
+Footnote from Hone:

-October 3, 1822, at the dinner of a city company I heard Mr. Taylor of Covent Garden Theatre sing a new ballad of 'good old times,' when
+* October 3, 1822, at the dinner of a city company I heard Mr. Taylor of Covent Garden Theatre sing a new ballad of 'good old times,' when

 ----- Christmas had its Christmas carols,

 And ladies' sides were hoop'd like barrels.
+Return

 Editor's Note: